deis/deis/docs/terms/build.rst

 :title: Build
-:description: What is a Build?
+:description: A Deis build refers to the output of a specific application build.
+Deis builds can be created automatically using git push or manually using the client.
-:keywords: build, release
+:keywords: build, release, git push, deis

 .. _build: